Calories Burned On Spin Bike Calculator

 1. How accurate is this spin bike calorie calculator?

-It gives a practical estimate, not a lab measurement.
-Accuracy improves when you use reliable weight, duration, watts, and heart rate values.
+It gives an estimate, not a lab measurement.
+Accuracy improves when you enter reliable weight, time, watts, heart rate, and interval data.
+Bike calibration and rider efficiency still affect the real number.

 3. What is a MET value?

-4. Why does body weight change the result?
+4. Why does average watts change the result?

 Related Calculators